ugr-sail/sinergym/docs/source/pages/installation.rst

 .. note:: You can install directly our container from `Docker Hub repository <https://hub.docker.com/repository/docker/alejandrocn7/sinergym>`__, all releases of this project are there.

-.. note:: If you use `Visual Studio Code <https://code.visualstudio.com/>`__, by simply opening the root directory and clicking on the pop-up button "*Reopen in container*\ ", all the dependencies will be installed automatically and you will be able to run *sinergym* in an isolated environment.
+.. note:: If you use `Visual Studio Code <https://code.visualstudio.com/>`__, by simply opening the root directory and clicking on the pop-up button *Reopen in container*, all the dependencies will be installed automatically and you will be able to run *Sinergym* in an isolated environment.
           For more information about how to use this functionality, check `VSCode Containers extension documentation <https://code.visualstudio.com/docs/remote/containers>`__.

 *******************